5 Environmental Fate and Transport Processes

 Li, Oliver, and Kookana (2018) compiled data from several literature studies to show that the bulk partitioning coefficients (Kd) estimated for various PFAS included in these studies were best correlated with organic carbon content and pH.
 However, a study by Barzen-Hanson (2017) showed a general lack of correlation between soil parameters (such as organic carbon) and partition coefficients derived for some PFAS, such as anionic fluorotelomer sulfonates as well as several cationic and zwitterionic PFAS.
 Anderson, Adamson, and Stroo (2019) used field data from a large number of sites with AFFF releases to establish that organic carbon significantly influenced PFAS soil-to-groundwater concentration ratios, and they used statistical modeling to derive apparent Koc values for 18 different PFAS based on these data.
 Soil type and the nature of the organic carbon also strongly influence adsorption of PFAS associated with hydrophobic partitioning.
 For example, Zhi and Liu (2018) reported that the PFAS sorption potential of pyrogenic carbonaceous material (for example, biochar) was 14–780 times higher than humic-based material with a comparable fraction of organic carbon.

 Understanding the effects of adsorption associated with hydrophobic partitioning on contaminant transport typically relies on assumptions that 1) there is equilibrium between contaminants in the solid phase and the aqueous phase, and 2) sorption is reversible.
 Lab-based and modeling studies have established that partitioning of PFAS cannot be easily modeled using equilibrium sorption parameters in some cases due to rate-limited sorption considerations (Guelfo et al. 2020; Brusseau 2020).
 In idealized systems, PFAS adsorption kinetics vary by constituent, but equilibrium is generally achieved over several days to weeks (Xiao, Ulrich, et al. 2017).
 However, in surface water bodies and groundwater, adsorption is more likely to be subject to mass transfer effects, and temporal changes in conditions (for example, episodic releases, precipitation events, pumping wells) may also make assumptions about equilibrium challenging.
 The meta-analysis by Anderson, Adamson, and Stroo (2019) showed that PFAS soil-to-groundwater concentration ratios across multiple sites were strongly influenced by the degree of flushing that had occurred.
 These results suggest that mass transfer limitations are contributing to increased soil retention at poorly flushed sites (those with low precipitation and deep groundwater), such that equilibrium assumptions for hydrophobic partitioning are not necessarily valid.
 In addition, there is some evidence that PFAS adsorption may be hysteretic, and desorption may occur more slowly than adsorption for certain PFAS (Higgins and Luthy 2006; Chen, Reinhard, et al. 2016; Zhi and Liu 2018;(Xiao et al. 2019).
-Brusseau et al. (2019) showed that PFOS exhibited nonideal adsorption/desorption behavior (tailing) and suggested that these mass transfer limitations could increase the amount of time required to reduce PFOS concentrations via pumping.
+Brusseau et al. (2019) showed that PFOS exhibited nonideal adsorption/desorption behavior (tailing) and suggested that these mass transfer limitations could increase the amount of time required to reduce PFOS to low concentrations via pumping.

 The contribution of electrostatic interactions to partitioning is highly dependent on soil type and soil solution chemistry.
 Most soils contain both fixed-charge and variably charged surfaces, such that the net charge on the soil, as well as charge of functional groups of individual PFAS, can be strongly influenced by pH.
 For example, the net negative charge on most clay minerals can result in electrostatic interactions with cationic functional groups that are present on some PFAS; however, many PFAS, such as PFOA and PFOS, are anionic at environmentally relevant pH, such that electrostatic repulsion in soils dominated by negatively charged minerals would enhance the mobility of anionic PFAS relative to cationic and zwitterionic PFAS.
 Changes in pH potentially impact these electrostatic processes by altering surface charges (or possibly the ionic nature of the PFAS).
 As a result, lower pH values in soils have been shown to enhance sorption by anionic PFAS such as PFOS and other PFAAs (Higgins and Luthy 2006), although the buffering capacity of some soils (for example, carbonate minerals) may mitigate these impacts.
 Furthermore, increased levels of polyvalent cations such as Ca2+ ,which adsorb strongly to permanent charge sites on clay minerals, can lead to increased partitioning to soil for some PFAS (Higgins and Luthy 2006; McKenzie et al. 2015), although the effect on cationic and zwitterionic PFAS can vary widely due to charge differences in the PFAS functional groups (Mejia-Avendaño et al. 2020).
 In addition, PFAS partitioning due to electrostatic interactions has been shown to be nonlinear in some cases; Xiao et al. (2019) demonstrated that sorption of several zwitterionic PFAS to natural soils (for example, loams, clay loams) increased as the PFAS concentrations decreased.
 The effects of these various electrostatic interactions can be complex in an environmental setting and may hinder or facilitate transport of PFAS following a release.